transparency-dev/trillian-tessera/docs/performance.md

 A single local instance on an 12-core VM with 8GB of RAM writing to local filesystem stored on a mirrored pair of SAS disks.

-Without antispam, it was was able to sustain around 2900 writes/s.
+Without antispam, it was able to sustain around 2900 writes/s.

-With antispam enabled, it was able to sustain around 1600 writes/s.

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────┐